Nextstrain CLI Development¶

 nextstrain-cli happens at https://github.com/nextstrain/cli.

-We currently target compatibility with Python 3.5 and higher.
-This may be increased to 3.6 in the future.
+We currently target compatibility with Python 3.6 and higher.

 Versions for this project follow the Semantic Versioning rules.